EpicCash/epic-wallet/doc/design/goals.md

 * One or two default main mode of interaction.

-While not being exhaustive, the different ways we can imagine wallet software working with Grin are the following:
+While not being exhaustive, the different ways we can imagine wallet software working with Epic are the following:

 1. A receive-only online wallet server.
 This should have some well-known network address that can be reached by a client.
 There should be a spending key kept